-As of December 31, 2013, we had approximately \$355.9 million of unamortized intangible assets, including goodwill of \$32.8 million and FCC broadcast licenses of \$323.1 million on our consolidated balance sheet.
-These unamortized intangible assets represented approximately 77% of our total assets.
-Accounting standards require that goodwill and other intangible assets deemed to have indefinite useful lives, such as FCC broadcast licenses, cease to be amortized.
-Accounting standards require that goodwill or FCC broadcast licenses exceeds their fair value, we will reduce the carrying value of the goodwill or intangible asset to the fair value and will recognize an impairment loss in our results of operations.
+As of December 31, 2014, we had approximately \$355.9 million of unamortized intangible assets, including goodwill of \$32.8 million and FCC broadcast licenses of \$323.1 million on our consolidated balance sheet.
+These unamortized intangible assets represented approximately 79% of our total assets.
+Accounting standards require that goodwill and other intangible assets deemed to have indefinite useful lives, such as FCC broadcast licenses, are not amortized.
+Accounting standards require that goodwill and certain intangible assets be tested at least annually for impairment.
+If we find that the carrying value of goodwill or FCC broadcast licenses exceeds their fair value, we will reduce the carrying value of the goodwill or intangible asset to the fair value and will recognize an impairment loss in our results of operations.